 I anchored in 6.5 m depth over sand and let out 35 m of chain.
 The boat settled in 7.5 m.
 It was very calm here and there was no swell.
 The sky was partly cloudy.
 I lowered the dinghy to allow me to crawl under it and step down the swimming ladder.
 I then snorkeled to the anchor and verified that it was well set.

 In the late afternoon I went ashore for a hike.
 I walked following a dirt road to the N which I suspected ends in the Moschato cove I had left.
 On the way I met 5 young ladies walking in the opposite direction.
-They are volunteers-work study students with Archipelagos, a conservation organization that I support.
+They were volunteers-work study students with Archipelagos, a conservation organization that I support.
 They confirmed that the road does end by the large building that I had explored yesterday.
 This building will be the Lipsi headquarters of Archipelogos where they plan to shelter in the cove and rehabilitate marine mammals.

 After I returned to my boat I admired the lovely view.
 This is cruising: solitude, beautiful coves, clear water, some fear.
 After a rare bad or dangerous situation is over this fear adds some spice.
 After that you contemplate the next bad situation.
 Yes you relax but not the same way as you do on land.
 You are constantly aware the extend to which you are exposed to the caprices of mother nature.